raylene-gsa/technology-modernization-fund/_pages/board.md

 - A member of the Department of Homeland Security’s (DHS) National Protection and Programs Directorate (NPPD)
 - Four employees of the Federal Government primarily having technical expertise in information technology development, financial management, cybersecurity and privacy, and acquisition

-Additionally, two alternate board members with expertise in information technology, cybersecurity, and acquisition provide added insight and can stand in as a voting board member.
+Additionally, three alternate board members with expertise in information technology, cybersecurity, and acquisition provide added insight and can stand in as a voting board member.

 ## Voting Board Members

-### Acting Chair - Permanent Member
+### Chair - Permanent Member

-**Maria Roat, Acting Federal CIO, Office of Management and Budget**
+**Clare Martorana, Federal CIO, Office of Management and Budget**

-{% include board-member.html path="headshots/roat.jpg" alt-text="Maria A. Roat" %} Maria Roat became the Deputy Federal Chief Information Officer in May 2020 bringing 35+ years of professional experience in information technology experience.
-She previously served for 3.5 years as the Small Business Administration’s Chief Information Officer.
-Prior to this, Ms. Roat served more than 2 years as the U.S. Department of Transportation Chief Technology Officer, and 10 years at the Department of Homeland Security in a number of capacities.
-Ms. Roat retired from the U.S. Navy in 2007, with 26 years of active duty and reserve service, where she obtained the rank of Master Chief Petty Officer, Information Systems Technician.
+{% include board-member.html path="headshots/martorana.jpg" alt-text="Clare Martorana" %} Throughout her career, Clare Martorana worked to improve and simplify the digital experiences people have when interacting with businesses and government.
+Martorana most recently served as Chief Information Officer of the U.S. Office of Personnel Management, where for the past two years she stabilized and secured agency operations to deliver better digital-first services for the Federal workforce.
+Martorana began her public service career as a member of the U.S. Digital Service team at the U.S. Department of Veterans Affairs, establishing the agency’s enterprise-wide Digital Modernization effort to deliver for veterans the 21st-century digital experience they deserve.
+Prior to joining the government, Martorana was President at Everyday Health and Senior Vice President and General Manager and editor-at-large at WebMD.

 ---